Security alarm: Microwave detectors

 Microwave detectors respond to a Doppler shift in the frequency of the reflected energy, by a phase shift, or by a sudden reduction of the level of received energy.
 Any of these effects may indicate motion of an intruder.
-Microwave detectors are low cost, easy to install, have an invisible perimeter barrier. and is not affected by fog, rain, snow, sand storms, or wind.
+Microwave detectors are low cost, easy to install, have an invisible perimeter barrier, and are not affected by fog, rain, snow, sand storms, or wind.
 May be affected by the presence of water dripping on the ground.
 Typically need a sterile clearance area to prevent partial blocking of the detection field.

 Functioning

 The microwave generator is equipped with an antenna that allows it to concentrate the beam of electromagnetic waves in one preferred location and the beam is intercepted by the receiver, equipped with a similar antenna to the transmitter.

 The graphical representation of the beam is similar to a cigar, and, when not disturbed, it runs between the transmitter and the receiver and generates a continuous signal.
 When an individual tries to cross this beam, it produces a disturbance that is caught by the receiver as a variation of amplitude of the received signal.

 These barriers are immune to harsh weather, such as fog, heavy rain, snow and sandstorms: none of these atmospheric phenomena affect in any way the behaviour and the reliability of the microwave detection.
 Furthermore, the working temperature range of this technology goes from -35 °C to +70 °C.